 Shows which video codec is currently selected and allows the codec to be chosen and configured.
 If Configure is pressed, another dialog will show as in Figure 38.
 This dialog will show a list of the codecs currently installed on the computer.
 Some codecs allow certain properties, such as the Quality, Data Rate, and Keyframe interval to be specified.
 These properties control the resulting movie's quality, file size, and seeking performance (how well a movie can be skipped around in the video player), respectively.
+For the Nvidia NVENC encoder, the Preset property must be specified instead of Quality as seen in Figure 39.
+Higher preset values result in higher quality but slower to produce files.
 Some codecs do not expose these properties through this dialog, however.
 To configure these codecs, you must press the additional Configure button if it is enabled.